Successful Grateful Patient Programs – Steps to Get a 20x ROI in 3 Years

 When establishing your grateful patient program, it’s important to have a transparent channel of communication with your CEO, CNO, and CMO.
 They will champion your efforts, and they’ll help identify which doctors and nurses should be included in your program.
 Additionally, they’ll help initiate conversations between you and the clinicians you’ll be working with.

 Not only is it crucial to involve clinicians in your efforts, but it’s important that you forge relationships with clinicians you work with.
 Clinicians are able to identify which of their patients are grateful.
 So, they have a keen understanding of who may have a greater propensity and capacity to give.
 However, since clinicians have formed relationships with their patients, they may feel apprehensive sharing won’t feel inclined to share information with you if you are extrinsically motivated in your efforts.
-They need to feel like they can trust you and your motivations.

 2. Identify Which Doctors and Nurses Should be Part of Your Program